ArifTarp/Flutter-StateManagement/README.md

 # State Management

-This project contains examples of vanilla, value notifier, provider state managements in flutter.
+This project contains examples of
+- vanilla
+- value notifier
+- provider
+state managements in flutter.